 So Many Switches – Honourable Mentions (Non-Essential Reading)

 When I first registered the domain switched on dot info about 15 years ago, it was my conviction that this was an exceedingly bright idea.

-As I said above, others head the idea of using the term ‘switched on’ in relation to improving our lives: On Amazon, there is a book on Switched-On Living that deals with using the mind-body connection and kinesiology.
+As I said above, others had the idea of using the term ‘switched-on’ to improving our lives: On Amazon, there is a book on Switched-On Living that deals with using the mind-body connection and kinesiology.
 Australians seem to have a knack for being switched on as various digital agencies go by that name.
 There is ‘switched on training’ using the tagline ‘human energy.’
-There is also a ‘Switched On and Hyperreal Film Club’ on Youtube and the Switched on Kids Organisation in the UK that teaches children using electricity safely.
+There is also a ‘Switched On and Hyperreal Film Club’ on Youtube and the Switched-on Kids Organisation in the UK that teaches children using electricity safely.
 I am sure there is plenty more.
 And I hope we can all thrive.

-The top-rated definition for ‘switched on’ in the Urban Dictionary is ‘Someone who is switched on is alert and intelligent.’
+The top-rated definition for ‘switched-on’ in the Urban Dictionary is ‘Someone who is switched-on is alert and intelligent.’
 Let’s go with that.
 And I am happy after all that I am using an idea that so many others had as well.
-It simply means the concept is simple to understand as it applies a common meme.
-And, well, that is kind of switched on I’d say.
+It merely means the concept is simple to understand as it applies a common meme.
+And, well, that is switched-on, I’d say.